rust-lang/rust/src/doc/guide-pointers.md

 ```

 As you might guess, this kind of analysis is complex for a human, and therefore
 hard for a computer, too!
-There is an entire [guide devoted to references
+There is an entire [guide devoted to
-and lifetimes](guide-lifetimes.html) that goes into lifetimes in
+ownership](guide-ownership.html) that goes into lifetimes in great detail, so
-great detail, so if you want the full details, check that out.
+if you want the full details, check that out.

 ## Best practices